Scientific Name

 How to Grow and Care for Lithops bromfieldii

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. bromfieldii.
-From spring to fall, you may place the pot on the balcony or in the garden.
+You may place the pot on the balcony or in the garden from spring to fall.

 Hardiness: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. bromfieldii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Fertilizing: L. bromfieldii does not need to be fertilized.
 It will thrive without any feeding.
-If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.
+However, if you feed, use a fertilizer with high potassium and low nitrogen levels.

 Repotting: This small succulent will happily stay in the same pot for several decades.
 The common reason for repotting is to divide the plant or to allow space for clusters to grow.
 Repot only when its growing season starts.